DevExpress/Blazor/README.md

 # Set up your environment

-1. Install Visual Studio 2019 (latest update).
+1. Install the latest Visual Studio 2019 update.
-2. Ensure that you have .NET Core 3 (preview 4) installed.
+2. Ensure that you have the latest .NET Core 3 version (from supported versions listed above) installed.
-3. If you work with the release version of Visual Studio 2019, make sure to enable the option "Use previews of the .NET Core SDK".
+3. If you use the release version of Visual Studio 2019, ensure the "Use previews of the .NET Core SDK" option is enabled.

 The corresponding check box's location depends on the Visual Studio build number.
 You can find the check box here: